haochien/drf-subscription-app-tutorial/Tutorial_Note/Tutorial12_SSL_Certificate_for_Django_App.md

 # Start nginx and other services
 docker compose -f docker-compose.digitalocean.ssl.yml up -d
 ```

+The workflow in this script:

+* Temporarily stops the Nginx container to free port 80
+* Uses a temporary Nginx container to serve the ACME challenge files
+* Runs Certbot in a container to obtain the initial certificate
+* Restarts the main services with the new certificate

+Initial Certificate Acquisition

+* The `get-cert.sh` script is run manually when setting up the server
+* It stops any running Nginx instances and starts a temporary one
+* `Certbot` container obtains certificates from `Let's Encrypt` using the `webroot` method
+* `Let's Encrypt` validates domain ownership by accessing files in `/.well-known/acme-challenge/`
+* Certificates are stored in the `/data/certbot/conf` directory (mounted to `/etc/letsencrypt` in containers)

 Besides using staging flag, you can also directly define the server to get staging certificate or production certificate.